BU Centers & Initiatives

 The Boston University Alzheimer’s Disease Center was established in 1996 and is one of 31 Alzheimer’s Disease Centers funded by the National Institute on Aging.
 Our goal is to help reduce the human and economic costs associated with Alzheimer’s disease through the advancement of knowledge.
 The three primary missions of our Center are: 1) to conduct and facilitate cutting-edge Alzheimer’s disease research; 2) to enhance clinical care for Alzheimer’s disease patients and their families and 3) to provide education regarding Alzheimer’s disease to both professional and lay audiences in the greater Boston area and beyond.
 Research themes include genetic and environmental risk factors and risk assessment for Alzheimer’s disease and other dementias, neuropathological diagnosis and clinicopathological studies, translational methods and advanced technologies, and NIH and industry sponsored clinical trials focused on the prevention and treatment of Alzheimer’s disease.

 The Boston University Center for Memory and Brain (CMB) was established as a center of excellence in research, training, and teaching in the cognitive neuroscience of memory.
+It was founded by the late Professor Howard Eichenbaum and continues in its mission with directorship by Professors Michael Hasselmo, Marc Howard, and Chantal Stern and with administrative care by Ms. Denise Parisi.
 The CMB is composed of faculty within the Departments of Psychology, Biology, Mathematics, and Biomedical Engineering.
 The small core group of neuroscientists that compose the CMB complement each other in technical abilities and share the specific interest of characterizing brain mechanisms of memory.
 The CMB is unique in close working relations among its faculty in a continuity of expertise across the levels of analysis of memory.
 They pursue complementary and collaborative studies aimed at describing the “circuit diagram” for memory in the human brain, they teach at all levels and train neuroscientists in this field.
-Director of CMB is the internationally recognized leader in the field of learning and memory, Dr. Howard Eichenbaum.

 The Boston University Hearing Research Center (HRC) includes 20 faculty members from six departments in four Boston University schools and colleges.
 The HRC was formed in 1995 for the development and dissemination of knowledge that will improve the nation’s auditory health and allow the fullest utilization of the sense of hearing.
 The Director of the Center is Dr. H. Stephen Colburn, a distinguished leader in the field of hearing sciences.